 AFS licence holders are required to comply with a range of obligations under the Corporations Act.
 Importantly, these include obligations under section 912A and section 912B.
 In understanding and complying with these obligations, prospective licensees should develop an obligations register which sets out all of the applicable obligations and specifies controls for each.

-As part of an application for an AFS licence, an applicant will need to provide proof documents.
+As part of an application for an AFSL, an applicant will need to provide proof documents.
 The number and type of proof documents will depend on the complexity of the financial services and products that are proposed to be offered.

 The four core proof documents you will need to include in your application include:

 - B1 organisational competence including a table of organisational competence and if relevant submission on the responsible managers’ competence; and

 - B5 financial statements and financial resources unless you’re regulated by APRA.